NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`vertices` [list of `vector3`]**
 —
 The vertices that define the *bottom* of the prism with the top of the prism being at the same coordinates shifted by `height*axis`.
-They must lie in a plane that's perpendicular to the `axis`.
+The vertices must be coplanar, and if `axis` is specified it must be normal to the plane of the vertices.
 Note that infinite prism lengths are not supported.
 To simulate infinite geometry, just extend the edge of the prism beyond the cell.
-Though the `center` property is required (since the prism is a sublcass of `geometric-object`), it is currently unused.
+Though the `center` property must be specified (since the prism is a sublcass of `geometric-object`), the specified value is overridden by the center of the prism as computed from the vertices, height, and axis.

 **`height` [`number`]**
 —